 Internally, evidence of penetrating damp can include damp patches on walls that never seem to dry out, damaged plaster, water marks on masonry and damp musty smells.

 To find out more about damp proofing walls with a penetrating damp issue, visit the following web pages:

-The information above is a general guide to help you identify particular damp issues.
+The information above is a general guide to help you identify particular damp issues and some DIY tips on how to get rid of damp in your home.
 For a more in-depth investigation, we would always recommend a survey from a damp treatment specialist.